Take a seat, suiteSheets

 suiteSheets is a UK-based, spreadsheet-first tool designed to help sole traders and landlords meet HMRC's Making Tax Digital requirements without using complex accounting software.

-Download our free .xlsx template and open it in Excel or Google Sheets, or incorporate our overview tab into your existing spreadsheet.
+Download our free .xlsx template and open it in Excel or Google Sheets, or incorporate our Overview sheet into your existing spreadsheet.
 Keep your records as you normally would, then when a quarterly submission is due, log in, upload your current spreadsheet, and we handle the verification and secure transmission to HMRC.

 If you already manage your finances in a spreadsheet, suiteSheets fits around that - not the other way round.